 Patagonia is winning with consumers’ hearts as well as their wallets.
 A recent poll from Axios ranking the reputations of American companies named Patagonia the most credible business in the U.S., based on scores in seven categories: affinity, ethics, growth, products/services, citizenship, vision, and culture.

 How much, if at all, Liberty’s campaign impacts The North Face’s financial outlook remains to be seen.
 VF will report fiscal Q1 sales in July, but it is coming off an exceptionally strong quarter in which companywide revenue improved 22.8 percent to $2.6 billion.

-One advantage for the parent company is that it boasts a massive collection of assets, including the “outdoor” portfolio of The North Face, Altra, Icebreaker, Smartwool, and Timberland, and the “active” portfolio of Eagle Creek (which VF is sunsetting), Eastpak, JanSport, and Vans.
+One advantage for the parent company is that it boasts a massive collection of assets, including its wide outdoor portfolio, which includes The North Face, Altra, Icebreaker, Smartwool, and Timberland.

 That means VF can likely survive a hit to any single brand in a quarter.
 Can it withstand a negative PR campaign against one of its core brands?
 Probably.
 Especially given the reality that those who claim they’re going to boycott a brand over a political or social stance may not back it up anyway—or were never customers in the first place.

 The path forward

 Many of the sources we spoke to for this story, including Wright himself, suggested there is a path forward—a way for the outdoor and oil and gas industries to coexist.
 Even if outdoor brands don’t shout from rooftops that their products are made of oil and gas, some said, they shouldn’t disavow the industry if they don’t want to be called out for hypocrisy and alienate certain consumers.
 That, at least, is one school of thought.